stephensalim/APNEquipLabs/content/Security Lab/Create Alarm For Security Log.md

 ---
 title: "Create Alarm For Security Log"
-date: 2019-08-13T23:35:22+10:00
+weight: 7
-draft: true
+draft: false
 ---

-In this section, we will explore CloudWatch to view EC2 System Logs
+In this section, we will create a filter to the /var/log/secure LogGroup to locate any failed SSH connection attempt.

 1. Got to CloudWatch Console, by typing in **CloudWatch** in the search bar and and press enter.